cyberark/conjur-api-java/README.md

 CONJUR_APPLIANCE_URL=http://conjur
 ```

-In addition, you will need to load a Conjur policy.
+In addition, to run the integration tests you will need to load a Conjur policy.
 Save this file as `root.yml`:

 ```yaml
 - !policy